Martin Seymour-Smith, The 100 Most Influential Books Ever Written: The History of Thought From Ancient Times to Today [1998]

 - Galileo

-Dialogo Sopra i due Massimi Sistemi del Mondo_8
+Dialogo Sopra i due Massimi Sistemi del Mondo

 Dialogue Concerning the Two Chief World Systems